VA help to avoid foreclosure

 If you fall behind on your mortgage payments, your mortgage servicer (the company that handles collecting the money for your lender) can take your house to cover the money owed.
 This process is called foreclosure.
 Find out how our VA loan technicians can help you avoid foreclosure and keep your house.

-• We’re calling on mortgage servicers to pause foreclosures of VA-backed home loans through May 31, 2024.
-During this pause, we’ll work with servicers to find ways to help Veterans and survivors stay in their homes.
+We’re calling on mortgage servicers to extend a targeted pause on foreclosures of VA-backed home loans, with certain exceptions, through December 31, 2024.
+During this pause, we’ll work with servicers to find ways to help Veterans and survivors stay in their homes until servicers can determine if an option for avoiding foreclosure, including VASP, will work for them.

 Can I get VA counseling to help avoid foreclosure?